 - Is your rabbit chewing under the bed?
 Tack hardware cloth to the box spring.
 Or consider installing a space-saving bunk bed.

 - Regular cable cover not chew-proof?
 Try metal channels over your electrical cords.
+And make sure the cables are completely covered all the way up to the plugin.
+You can get cable plug covers, too:

 - Rabbits digging at the corner of the carpet?
 Place ceramic tiles or grass mats in the corners.